isemenkov/libpasc-algorithms/README.md

 libPasC-Algorithms
 ==========

 libPasC-Algorithms is delphi and object pascal library of common data structures and algorithms.
-Library rewritten from [c-algorithms](https://github.com/fragglet/c-algorithms) repository and other sources.
+The library is based on the [c-algorithms](https://github.com/fragglet/c-algorithms) repository and it is a set of containers adapted for the Pascal language and the template system available on it.

 ### Table of contents